geoffreywiseman/mvnclean/README.md

 - `-r <repository path>` if you want to specify this explicitly; otherwise mavenclean will check your M2_REPO environment variable and also the default location in `~/.m2/repository`
 - `-m <months>` to specify how recently-accessed a file has to be in order to be retained
 - `i <pattern>` to ignore specific patterns if you have items that you don't want to delete even though they haven't been accessed recently
+- `--prune` to remove empty folders, or folders tha will become empty after their children are removed
 - `-?` to see the help and options

 ## Status